 |AISES University of Phoenix Scholarship

 The mission of the AISES is to substantially increase the representation of American Indians and Alaska Natives in science, technology, engineering and math (STEM) studies and careers.
 University of Phoenix is pleased to collaborate with AISES to offer two (2) full-tuition scholarships.

-The Churchill Scholarship provides one year of support for a postgraduate degree in the sciences, engineering, and mathematics at the University of Cambridge.).
-Programs in the sciences are entirely research degrees with a thesis and oral examination, and applicants should find appropriate placement in a laboratory before applying.
+The Churchill Scholarship provides one year of support for a postgraduate degree in the sciences, engineering, and mathematics at the University of Cambridge.

 October: Campus Deadline*

 The DOE CSGF provides up to four years of support to students pursuing a doctoral degree in areas of study that focus on the use of high-performance computing technology to solve complex problems in science and engineering.

 |Environmental Protection Agency (EPA) Science to Achieve Results (STAR) Fellowship

 EPA's STAR graduate fellowship program supports master's and doctoral candidates in environmental studies.
 Fellowships have helped educate new academic researchers, government scientists, science teachers, and, environmental engineers.